 If you’d like to donate for the creation of the videos please do so through the Solon Center HERE.

-More from the project's director, Alexander Cornell du Houx:
+More about the project's director Alexander Cornell du Houx:

 My deployment to Fallujah, Iraq, with the Marine Corps infantry, gave me a firsthand insight into why it’s critical to find solutions to the water insecurity connected to climate change.

 While on patrol just outside the city, a roadside bomb hit my HUMVEE.
 Fortunately for us, most of the blast missed our vehicle.
 When we caught our assailant we learned that he was a farmer with little or no explosives experience.
 Because of climate change, his crops had failed.
 Vulnerable, in need of funds for survival, he was turned into a terrorist paid to attack Americans.
 For me, the connection between climate change and water insecurity became crystal clear.

 Soon thereafter, I started to put the pieces together on how climate change and water insecurity are inseparable. - Alex Cornell du Houx.